 The key points to note at this time are that:

-• The status for this Goal must change to Not progressing
+- The status for this Goal must change to Not progressing, not on track.

 CHANGES TO THE INDICATOR, BASELINE, OR TARGET:

-- The headline indicator was changed to the figure reported annually in the Nova Scotia Public accounts.
-The 2012-13 baseline figure was amended due to revisions in historical nominal GDP data.
+- No changes were made to the indicator or target; the 2012-13 baseline figure was amended due to revisions in historical nominal GDP data.
 Other figures have been updated due to the availability of new data.